ypid/seafile-wiki/Upgrade-Seafile-with-MySQL-or-PostgreSQL.md

 3. Update Nginx/Apache configs
 4. Restart Seafile/Seahub

-### 2. Update avatars folder and database tables （After Seafile Server 2.1.1）
+### 2. Update avatars folder and database tables （After Seafile Server 2.1.1 for MySQL）

 Since seafile server 2.1.1, You can upgrade the the avatars folder and the databases using the upgrade scripts.
 The script's name is like `upgrade_X.X_Y.Y.sh`.
 For example, assume you are upgrading from seafile server 2.0.0 to seafile server 2.1.1, the you should run the `upgrade_2.0_2.1.sh` script.